 - 1. This scheme is meant to enable employees to make arrangements that may help them to continue to perform their duties, also in the long run, energetically, in good health and with pleasure, and to combine their working lives and private lives.
 The employee's own responsibility and choice come first. - 2.
 Hours under the sustainable employability scheme cannot be converted into salary. - 3.
 Upon termination of employment the sustainable development hours saved will not be paid out.
 Remaining hours under the sustainable employability scheme will be cancelled. - 4.
 For part-time employees the hours referred to in this scheme will apply pro rata the full-time equivalent, with due observance of article M-1-b. - 5.
-The sustainable employability scheme will enter into force on 1 August 2015.
+The sustainable employability scheme enters into force on 1 August 2015. - 6.
+Accrual of hours under the sustainable employability scheme in the event of disability will take place over a minimum of 13 and a maximum of 26 weeks.
+This will be arranged in consultation with the participation council's staff delegation (Personeelsgeleding Medezeggenschapsraad (PMR)).